aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ### 1.1 Background

+This project aims to raise ##awareness about linguistic equity in AI and utimately improve model performance and inclusivity for underrepresented languages##.
+We believe that every language embodies the culture, identity, and wisdom of its communicty and no language should be left behind in the age of AI.
-The original Tibetan Language Understanding Evaluation (TLUE) is a multiple-choice benchmark dataset designed to evaluate AI models' understanding of Tibetan-Chinese bilingual content across 67 academic subjects.
+The original Tibetan Language Understanding Evaluation (TLUE) is a multiple-choice benchmark dataset designed to evaluate large language models' understanding of Tibetan-Chinese bilingual content across 67 academic subjects.
 The partially released dataset contains **670 questions** drawn from subjects ranging from agronomy to world history.
+This enhanced eval frame is built to measure model performance on handling Tibetan language and validate the groundtruth datasets.

 ### 1.2 The Answer Key Problem